Sanofi-Public/PMCB-ToBridge/README.md

 back to the specific run and set of parameters used and minimizing confusion and errors in data management.

-However, that the <b>pre-processing</b>  part of the pipeline has its own outputs worth mentioning:
+However, the <b>pre-processing</b>  part of the pipeline (i.e. ToBridge) has its own outputs worth mentioning:

 ```
 data